My name is Hafsa. A content creator and blogger. I'm obsessed with traveling and reading.

 Number three on the list is Junction Point.
 Now, Junction Pointone is interesting and unique and something that I've never seen anywhere else.
 This point is close to Gilgit, and this is where three of the mightiest mountain ranges meet: the Hindu Kush, the Karakoram, and the Himalayas.

 The truth is, this is my personal favorite in all of Pakistan.
 I don't know what it is about this place, but it's rugged with that beautiful blue river.
-I would recommend going early in the morning or do it in the late afternoon, so fewer people there.
+I would recommend going early in the morning or in the late afternoon, so fewer people there.
 You can sit and relax and enjoy the beauty of these rugged, majestic mountains all around you in the presence of that beautiful blue river that flows.
 It's easy to get to the junction point; it's pretty close to Gilgit, roughly half an hour away.

 4. Makli and Chaukhandi